Workbooks are the building blocks of a chapter. Each chapter consists of one or more workbooks. This becomes obvious from the chapter authoring page:

 If you delete the Golden Copy sheet and have no read-only sheets, the student will see a blank sheet called 'Sheet1'.
 This because a workbook can not be completely empty, without sheets.

 Workbooks are edited through the spreadsheets interface itself.
 We do this through the workbook source, which contains all information related to a specific workbook and its exercises.
 You can find the workbook source on the right-hand side in the chapter authoring interface.

 In the workbook source, you'll find the Golden copy sheet as mentioned above.
 You can simply edit this sheet, and all of its content will be copied a sheet named 'Sheet 1' of the student's worksheet when they start an exercise of this workbook.

 Between the Golden Copy and the first exercise sheet, you can add an arbitrary amount of read-only sheets, as described above.
 These will be copied to the user's workbook copy when they open an exercise.
 Remember that these sheets can not change throughout the exercises of the workbook.

-We'll talk about editing exercise sheets in the section about exercises.
+You can read more about editing exercise sheets in the section about exercises:

 Each time you made changes to the workbook source, be sure to hit the Build button afterwards.
 This goes through your workbook source and (re)builds it into its exercises.
 Once the build is ready, you can preview it hitting the Preview button.
 This will open a new window to the rendered chapter you're currently editing.
 It will automatically refresh if you build again and things have changed.